 Clemente aims to:

 - enhance participant’s self-confidence through rigorous learning and so bringing about personal change

 - promote a positive view of the future for those who have been marginalised from society thus enabling them to re-engage with society

 - make university education accessible to disadvantaged Australians

 - use the potential of a Humanities education to change lives and promote social inclusion.

 The Clemente program in Queensland currently operates in Brisbane and Toowoomba.

-Semester 2 has now commenced in Brisbane and Toowoomba and enrolments are closed.
-If you are interested in finding out more information about the program or would like to study next semester, please fill in a Student Expression of Interest Form and return to email@example.com
+If you are interested in finding out more information about the program in Toowoomba or Brisbane or would like to study in 2018, please contact the Community Education Coordinator firstname.lastname@example.org

 Skilling Queenslanders for Work